Process & Deadlines

 - By now you should be working with a member of the department as your thesis advisor.
 If you already have a thesis advisor but have not met this semester, be in touch with her or him as soon as possible.
 If you don't have an advisor or you have questions about who might be appropriate, don't hesitate to speak with the department chair, whose job is, in part, to help students with just this process.

-- By the end of the fourth week of classes, (September 17 if not sooner: submit a thesis proposal to your thesis advisor.
+- By the beginning of the third week of classes, (September 16) if not sooner: submit a revised thesis proposal to your thesis advisor.
 The specifications for such a proposal should be worked out with your advisor.

 - The following are due dates for chapters and the completed thesis.

-- The final versions of your theses are due May 7 noon.
-Your grade will be based on the strength of your April 6 version and your revisions.
+- The Final Course Thesis is due May 5 noon.
+Your grade will be based on the strength of your April 2 version and your revisions.

-- For Honors Majors: By April 30 the final copy should be submitted, it will be sent May 1st to the Honors Examiner for grading.
+- The Final Honors Majors: By May 2nd the final copy should be submitted, it will be sent May 3rd to the Honors Examiner for grading.

 Please be in touch with the department chair or your adviser if you have any questions about the thesis process.